geez0219/website-ng/src/assets/branches/r1.0/example/NLP/imdb.md

     Ground truth is:  0

-Create data dictionary for the inference. <i>Transform()</i> function in Pipeline and Network applies all the operations on the given data.
+Create data dictionary for the inference.
+The `Transform()` function in Pipeline and Network applies all the operations on the given data:

 ```python